Project Name

 Learn more about structure

-that poses a risk to public safety.
-This project will remove the High Street dam and restore the river banks.
-Removal of the dam will reconnect 10 miles of river for the benefit of alewife, blueback herring, American eel, sea lamprey, and American shad, and open access to 354 acres of spawning habitat for river herring at Lake Nippenicket.
+that posed a risk to public safety.
+This project removed the High Street Dam and restored the river banks.
+Removal of the dam reconnects 10 miles of river for the benefit of alewife, blueback herring, American eel, sea lamprey, and American shad, and opens access to 354 acres of spawning habitat for river herring at Lake Nippenicket.

 The National Fish Passage Program combines technical expertise with a track record of success.